China stocks shine in first week of 2023 on economic recovery hopes

 ** "We expect nationwide infections to peak in January ... an earlier peak in infection cases implies earlier normalization in economic activity.
 We thus expect the economy to start a strong recovery in 2Q23," J.P.Morgan analysts wrote in a note.

+** Foreign investors bought a net 20 billion yuan ($2.9 billion) of Chinese stocks via the Stock Connect Scheme this week, the biggest weekly purchase amount since Dec.
+2.

-** China expects the total number of passenger trips made by travellers by road, rail, water and flight during the upcoming Lunar New Year to reach 2.1 billion this year, double from last year's 1.05 billion during the same period.
+** As COVID curbs have been scrapped, China expects the total number of passenger trips made by travellers during the upcoming Lunar New Year to reach 2.1 billion this year, double from last year's 1.05 billion during the same period.

+** Tech giants listed in Hong Kong .HSTECH declined 1.4% as some investors booked profits after recent gains, with Meituan 3690.HK down 4.3% as the biggest drag on the Hang Seng benchmark.

-** Hong Kong's Hang Seng Mainland Properties Index .HSMPI rose 2.3% after China established a dynamic adjustment mechanism on mortgage rates for first-time home buyers, in a bid to further support the property sector.
+** Hong Kong's Hang Seng Mainland Properties Index .HSMPI rose 1.7%, lifted by more state support for the highly indebted sector struggling with weak sales and investments as China reopens its economy.

-** Morgan Stanley said Chinese equities will likely lead global stock market performance in 2023, and advised investors to be overweight on China within global equity portfolios with a skew towards the offshore space.
+** Morgan Stanley said Chinese equities would likely lead global stock market performance in 2023, and advised investors to be overweight on China within global equity portfolios with a skew towards the offshore space.

 ((Jason.Xue@thomsonreuters.com))